footgod368/VE280/readme.md

-# codes of VE280, Bole Li
+# codes of the course VE280, Programing and Elementary Data Structures